Skip to main content

 Civic Participation

-Facilitating the participation of Iranian students in the civic life of American society within the constraints of 501(c)(3) regulations.
+Facilitating the participation of Iranian students in the civic life of American society within applicable nonprofit rules and institutional responsibilities.

 Professional